jsirianni/systemstat/README.md

 ## Developing

-Systemstat is developed with GO 1.15.
+Systemstat is developed with Golang 1.15.

 ## Testing